gabuz0me/Demo_AoC_5/script/article_en.md

         return value + (self.dst - self.src)
 ```

-Note that we do not check if it is legal or not to apply the shift to our value.
-It's been done before.
+Note that we do not check whether it is legal to apply the shift to our value.
+It's been done just before.
 Here, we only want the result of the operation.
 We could use it wrongly, but we won't.

-Now, we're done with the `Shifter` objects.
+`2.1.2.2.1-3` Now, we're done with the `Shifter` objects.
 It is quite nice to notice here that for any given *shifter* `s`, `s.dst - s.src` and `s.src + s.length` would always have constant values.
 We will talk later about *optimizing* algorithms, but here we would perform extra subtraction or addition each time we want to test a value or to apply the mapping on it.
 Instead, we can modify the object like this:

 ```python
 class Shifter: